-- 1 cup raw almonds, soaked overnight in filtered water and rinsed well
+- 1 cup raw almonds, soaked in hot water for at least 15 minutes

 - 4 cups filtered water

-- Place the almonds and filtered water in a high-speed blender.
+- Place the almonds in a high-speed blender and add the water.

 - Blend on high for 30 seconds or up to 1 minute.

-- Pour the mixture into the strainer bag over a larger bowl.
+- Pour the mixture into a nut milk bag over a larger bowl.
 Use your hands to squeeze the liquid into the bowl.
 Discard the pulp or save it for another use.

-- Store the almond milk in the fridge for up to 5 days.
+- Use immediately or store the almond milk in the refrigerator.